MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/command-menu/index.md

    limitations under the License.  -->
 # Run commands in the Command Menu

-The Command Menu provides a fast way to navigate the Microsoft Edge DevTools UI and accomplish common tasks, such as [disabling JavaScript](../javascript/disable.md).
-You may be familiar with a similar feature in Microsoft Visual Studio Code called the [Command Palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette), which was the original inspiration for the Command Menu.
+The Command Menu provides a fast way to navigate the Microsoft Edge DevTools UI and accomplish common tasks.
+The Command Menu is similar to the [Command Palette in Visual Studio Code](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette).

 :::image type="complex" source="../media/command-menu-run-command-java.msft.png" alt-text="Using the Command Menu to disable JavaScript." lightbox="../media/command-menu-run-command-java.msft.png":::
    Using the Command Menu to disable JavaScript